collabnix/flipper/README.md

 # Flipper

-Raspberry Pi Facial Recognition using AWS Rekognition and Pi-Timolo
+Deep Learning Made Simple using Docker containers on Raspberry Pi

 ### Description
 Pi-detector is used with [Pi-Timolo](https://github.com/pageauc/) to search motion generated images for face matches by leveraging AWS Rekognition.
 In its current state, matches are wrote to event.log.
 With some additional creativity and work, you could send out a notification or allow/deny access to a room with minimal changes.
 The install script will place the appropriate files in /etc/rc.local to start on boot.